Who should buy the Under Armour Project Rock 2

 The Under Armour Project Rock 2's lacing system

 An external heel counter is added at the rearfoot.
-This sturdy yet lightweight plastic component guarantees heel stability.
+This sturdy yet lightweight plastic component provides heel stability.
 It boasts of the signature bull logo on the outer side and the “Blood.
 Sweat.
 Respect” tagline on the medial side.